Paid Teaching in Costa Rica

 About the teaching placements

 Once you’ve completed your TESOL course, you’ll go on to put the skills you’ve learnt into practice during your teaching placement.
-There are two* main types of placements.
+There are three main types of placements.

 - Local academy